Prancer (film): Plot

 Jessica stays in her bedroom, becoming despondent.
-John goes to her and she asks him to read a passage from "Yes, Virginia, there is a Santa Claus".
-He tells her that times may continue to be hard for a long time but while he could bear losing the farm, it would absolutely kill him to lose her.
+John goes to her, and she asks him to read a passage from "Yes, Virginia, there is a Santa Claus".
+He tells her that while he could bear losing the farm, it would kill him to lose her.
 He changes his mind about sending her away to Sarah.
 He suggests they take Prancer to Antler Ridge, which would be the perfect place for Santa to pick him up.
-The townspeople gather outside her bedroom window and begin singing to cheer her up.
-Prancer is taken to Antler Ridge where he runs out of sight.
-Following his tracks, John and Jessica notice that they vanish at the edge of a cliff.
-The faint sound of sleigh bells can be heard, and a streak of light is seen rising to meet Santa's sleigh and Prancer reunites with the other reindeer and Santa.
-Jessica bids Prancer farewell, and to always remember her.
-The sleigh flies across the full moon and over the town toward the Riggs farm—its very first stop.
+Prancer is taken to Antler Ridge, where he runs out of sight.
+Following his tracks, John and Jessica notice they vanish at the edge of a cliff.
+A faint sound of sleigh bells can be heard, and a streak of light is seen rising to meet Santa's sleigh.
+Jessica bids Prancer farewell and to always remember her.
+The sleigh flies across the full moon and over the town toward the Riggs farm—its first stop.

 Release

 Critical reception

 The film received mixed to positive reviews from critics.
 It holds a 68% rating on the review aggregator website Rotten Tomatoes based on 28 reviews, with an average rating of 6/10.
-The critical consensus reads, "Prancers good-natured holiday cheer -- and a terrific performance from its young star -- are enough to make this yuletide adventure a moderately rewarding watch."
+The critical consensus reads, "Prancers good-natured holiday cheer – and a terrific performance from its young star – are enough to make this yuletide adventure a moderately rewarding watch."

 The film's young lead actress, Rebecca Harrell, garnered a nomination for a Young Artist Award for Best Young Actress Starring in a Motion Picture for her performance, but lost to 17-year-old Winona Ryder for her role in Great Balls of Fire!.

-Movie critic Roger Ebert highlighted Harrell's performance, saying:
+Movie critic Roger Ebert gave the film 3 stars of a possible 4, saying the concept might seem cloying and sentimental at first glance.
+Yet Hancock’s direction of the clever script, and good performances from skilled actors, made Prancer engaging for both adults and children.
+He also highlighted Harrell's performance, saying:

 And what really redeems the movie, taking it out of the category of kiddie picture and giving it a heart and gumption, is the performance by a young actress named Rebecca Harrell, as Jessica.
 She's something.
 She has a troublemaker's look in her eye, and a round, pixie face that's filled with mischief.
-And she's smart -- a plucky schemer who figures out things for herself and isn't afraid to act on her convictions.
+And she's smart – a plucky schemer who figures out things for herself and isn't afraid to act on her convictions.